 On April 16th 2017, our very special Cockapoo puppy was born with his 5 brothers and sisters!

-During the first few months of his life, the whole school community have enjoyed watching him develop and grow, thanks to Jean, the dog breeder for sending us film clips and regular photographs from his home in Bury St Edmonds.
+During the first few months of his life, the whole school community have enjoyed watching him develop and grow, thanks to Jean, the dog breeder for sending us film clips and regular photographs from his home in Bury St Edmunds.

 On Thursday 8th June, while the country voted in the General Election, Westfield Primary organised their very own Polling Station, giving the children the opportunity to name our school puppy.
 Applying our British value of democracy, each child and member of staff took part in a secret ballot, where they were able to vote for the two shortlisted male names, Ollie or Milo.
 The following morning, the children were extremely excited to hear in assembly the outcome of the vote where there was an overwhelming majority vote for Milo, receiving 234 votes and 47 for Ollie.